Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Results

-For the more complex systems exhibiting chaotic behavior, such as the Hénon-Heiles and magnetic-mirror systems in our case, all four coordinates are necessary to describe the dynamics.
+For the more complex systems exhibiting chaotic behavior, such as the Hénon-Heiles and magnetic-mirror system, all four coordinates are necessary to describe the dynamics.
 In these scenarios, the meta-trained model significantly outperformed the pre-trained model and random-initialized model.
-Although the meta-trained model did not perfectly match the trajectory, it captured the overall behavior of each coordinate dynamics more accurately compared to the other baselines.
+Although the meta-trained model did not perfectly match the trajectory, it captured the overall behavior of each coordinate dynamics more reasonably compared to the other baselines.